mhanberg/jekyll-tailwind-starter/README.md

 This project uses [jekyll-postcss](https://github.com/mhanberg/jekyll-postcss) to manage compiling your Tailwind and Autoprefixer styles.
 You can use any [PostCSS](https://postcss.org) plugin by installing it with `yarn` or `npm` and adding it to your `postcss.config.js`.

-[jekyll-purgecss](https://github.com/mhanberg/jekyll-purgecss) is used to integrate Purgecss (only in production).

 ## Install

 ```bash